dojo/framework/docs/en/resources/supplemental.md

 // The type for the data is passed to the `createResourceTemplate` factory export default createResourceTemplate<User>({
-	init: (data: User[], controls: ResourceControls) => {
-		// initialize the resource with any data that is passed
-		// to the widget using the resource controls
-	},
 	read: (request: ResourceReadRequest, controls: ResourceControls) => {
 		// use the `request` to "fetch" the data from the data-source
 		// and use the controls to set the data into the store.